american citizen greatness

 • Compliance Audits:

-• Require employers to report all employed non-citizens (temporary visas, LPRs, humanitarian workers) via IRS filings, cross-checked with USCIS, DHS, and E-Verify data.
+• Employers report all non-citizens (visas, LPRs, humanitarian) via IRS filings, cross-checked with USCIS, DHS, and E-Verify data.

-• Ensure no H-1B third-party placements and adherence to H-1B petition caps.
+• Enforce H-1B third-party ban and petition caps.

 • Penalties for Non-Compliance:

-• Impose a 100% surcharge on all foreign labor levies for violations.
+• 100% surcharge on all levies for violations.

 • LCA Suspension:

-• Suspend the DOL’s Labor Condition Application (LCA) process effective Year 1.
+• Suspend DOL’s Labor Condition Application process (Year 1).

-• Require employers to attest to 90 days of U.S. citizen worker recruitment efforts before filing H-1B petitions, verified by DOL audits.
+• Require 90-day U.S. citizen worker recruitment attestation before H-1B petitions, verified by DOL audits.

 VII.
 Addressing Concerns

-To ensure the U.S. Foreign Labor Levy benefits U.S. Citizen Workers while minimizing economic disruption, the following measures shall be implemented:
+To ensure the U.S. Foreign Labor Levy benefits U.S. citizen workers while minimizing disruption:

-• Impact Studies: Conduct annual economic impact assessments to evaluate effects on wages, jobs, and inflation, confirming benefits for U.S. Citizen Workers.
+• Impact Studies: Continuous economic assessments evaluate wages, jobs, and inflation, ensuring benefits for U.S. citizen workers.

-• Mitigation Strategies: Allocate levy proceeds to small business grants and training programs to offset business costs and support workforce transitions.
+• Mitigation Strategies: Levy proceeds fund small business grants and training to offset costs and support transitions.

 VIII.
 Public Awareness Campaign

-• Community Engagement: Promote job opportunities for U.S. Citizen Workers through community events and job fairs.
+• Community Engagement: Promote U.S. citizen worker job opportunities through events and job fairs.

 IX.
 Feedback Mechanism

-• Stakeholder Input: Establish an online portal for businesses, U.S. Citizen Workers, and communities to provide feedback on the levy’s implementation
+• Stakeholder Input: Online portal for businesses, U.S. citizen workers, and communities to provide feedback.

-• Legislative Codification: Advocate for Congressional legislation to codify the U.S. Foreign Labor Levy and H-1B petition caps, securing long-term prioritization of U.S. Citizen Workers.
+• Legislative Codification: Advocate for Congressional legislation to codify the levy for long-term impact.

 X. Collaborative Efforts

-• Interagency Coordination: Coordinate among the Department of Labor (DOL), Internal Revenue Service (IRS), Department of Homeland Security (DHS), U.S. Citizenship and Immigration Services (USCIS), and Department of Government Efficiency (DOGE) to streamline levy collection, audits, and foreign labor vetting.
+• Interagency Coordination: DOL, IRS, DHS, USCIS, and Department of Government Efficiency (DOGE) streamline levy collection, audits, and vetting.

-• State and Local Partnerships: Partner with state and local governments to align workforce training and job placement programs for U.S. Citizen Workers.
+• State and Local Partnerships: Align state/local training and job placement programs with levy goals.

 XI.
 Foreign Labor Vetting & National Security

-• Enhanced Vetting: Strengthen H-1B and other Temporary Worker Visa vetting processes to safeguard critical infrastructure, addressing risks like espionage, cybersecurity breaches, and data theft.
-Levy proceeds shall fund enhanced vetting programs to ensure robust security screening of non-citizen workers.
+• Enhanced Vetting: Strengthen H-1B and temporary visa vetting to safeguard infrastructure, addressing espionage and data theft risks.
+Levy proceeds fund vetting programs.

-• Transparency and Accountability: Require public disclosure of H-1B hiring practices, including visa status, wages, and compliance with vetting standards, to ensure transparency.
-Employers must conduct enhanced background checks for non-citizen workers in sensitive roles, verified by DOL audits.
-Periodic audits shall ensure compliance with vetting and levy standards.
-Levy proceeds may also support training for U.S. Citizen Workers and entitlement programs, enhancing economic and security benefits.
+• Transparency: Public disclosure of H-1B hiring practices (visa status, wages, vetting compliance).
+Employers conduct enhanced background checks for non-citizen workers in sensitive roles, verified by DOL audits.
+Proceeds support training and entitlement programs.

 Conclusion:

-By fostering collaboration, transparency, and stakeholder engagement, the Act ensures a resilient, citizen-led workforce.
-Congress is urged to codify this Act to secure a competitive and secure future for the American workforce.
+In fostering ongoing training, incentives, vetting, and enforcement, the Act ensures a resilient, citizen-led workforce.
+Congress is urged to codify this Act to secure a competitive, secure, and equitable future for American citizen workers.

 Download a Copy Of The Legislative Proposal